decentraland/governance/README.md

 [Goerli FakeMana](https://goerli.etherscan.io/address/0xe7fdae84acaba2a5ba817b6e6d8a2d415dbfedbe)

-Connect you wallet and use the `setBalance` method on the `Contract -> Write Contract` section
+Connect your wallet and use the `setBalance` method on the `Contract -> Write Contract` section

 - `to (address)` is your address
 - `amount (uint256)` is whatever you want.
 Take into account that `1000000000000000000 = 1 MANA`